platformsh/platformsh-docs/sites/platform/src/add-services/rabbitmq.md

 It gives your apps a common platform to send and receive messages and your messages a safe place to live until they're received.

+Please Note: RabbitMQ upgrades skipping major versions (e.g. 3.7 -> 3.11) is not supported due to feature flag requirements of later versions.
+When upgrading, please be sure to upgrade sequentially (3.7 -> 3.8 -> 3.9 -> 3.11).

 {{% frameworks version="1" %}}

 - [Spring](../guides/spring/rabbitmq.md)